ThomasCai/thomascai.github.io/_posts/2020-09-29-welcome-to-thomascai-home.md

 ---
 layout: post
-title: Welcome to Not Pure Poole
+title: Welcome to Thomas Cai Home
 date: 2020-09-29 23:18 +0800
 last_modified_at: 2020-10-01 01:08:25 +0800
-tags: [jekyll theme, jekyll, tutorial]
+tags: 测试tag
+math: true
 toc:  true
 ---
 Welcome to **Not Pure Poole**!
 This is an example post to show the layout.